freddolino-lab/ipod/docs/main_config.md

 `fastqc_threads` sets the max number of threads fastqc will use.

-## Qnorm
+## Norm

-### Out dset
+### Qnorm dset

-`out_dset` sets the name of the dataset that will be written to the hdf5 file containing bootstrapping results.
-We typically just set `out_dset = "qnorm"`.
+`qnorm_dset` sets the name of the dataset containing quantile normalized coverage information.
+This dataset will be written to the hdf5 file containing bootstrapping results.
+We typically just set `qnorm_dset = "qnorm"`.

-The dataset that will be written will contain quantile normalized coverage values.
+### Spikenorm dset

+`spikenorm_dset` sets the name of the dataset containing spike-in normalized coverage information.
+This dataset will be written to the hdf5 file containing bootstrapping results.
+We typically just set `spikenorm_dset = "spikenorm"`.

+### Clip len bp

+`clip_len_bp` sets the number of basepairs of coverage to clip from the ends of your spikein data prior to calculating the mean coverage for your spike-in chromosome.
+We find that 100 bp is usually a reasonable length to clip from each end of the spike-in, but we recommend that you check how alignment to your spike-in behaves, as a different clipping length may be appropriate for other sample types and laboratories.

 ## Quant